MaayerAli/TermApps/README.md

 # Usage
 Once you have the file downloaded, you just do `python3 /path/to/file.py` or `python /path/to/file.py`
 # Dependencies
-Dependencies:
- -Python
- -A shell like Zsh or Bash or Fish
- -Any terminal
+Dependencies: Python, A shell, A terminal